THE FALSE AND THE TRUE

-Now, what do I mean "it is obvious."
+Now, what do I mean by “it is obvious?”
 I mean it is obvious from the Scripture.

 There is not one passage of Scripture I know of that tells us Jesus came to deliver us from Hell by believing in Himself apart from a change in our behavior.
 Do you know of any passage of the Bible that states clearly the Lord Jesus came to save us from Hell by believing in Himself?
 There ought to be at least one such passage given, considering how often this thought is expressed in today’s preaching and teaching.

 Every verse in the New Testament that refers to people in Hell or on their way to the Lake of Fire reveals the reason to be that their behavior was not pleasing to God.
 There is not one instance, to my knowledge, of a person being assigned to Hell or the Lake of Fire because of unbelief in Jesus.
 Isn’t that an awesome fact, in that we preach if you believe in Jesus you will not go to Hell?